Simulating Coin Tossing: Game of Chance

 The horizontal line in each graph is drawn at break-even.
 The points above the horizontal line show the win situation while the information below the horizontal line shows the loss to the player.

-One can make a customize function about the situation discussed above.
+One can make a customized function for the situation discussed above.
 For example,

 # customized function